integreat-io/map-transform/README.md

 in MapTransform.
 The pipeline may be as simple as a `value()` function, a dot notation path into the source data, or a full pipeline of several operations.

+When given an array, the `alt` operation will iterate over the array and provide alternative values to any `undefined` item.
+To avoid iterating an array, use the `altArr` operation instead.

 ```javascript
 import { alt, transform, functions } from 'map-transform'
 const { value } = functions